What is Needle Play in a Fetish or BDSM context?

 Scrotum – as long as you don’t stick needles right into the testicles you can put as many needles as you like as long as the client is ok with it.

-It is a good idea to have sweet tea prepared just in case they need it, highly recommend for long hours medical sessions.
+It is a good idea to have sweet tea prepared just in case they need it, highly recommend for longer medical sessions.

 Visit MedFetUK for their needle products.